-Before we can be a voice, we must listen to the voices of those who have suffered from and witnessed inequality and ignorance in society.
+Before we can be a voice, we must listen to the voices of those who have suffered from and witnessed inequality and ignorance in society … those who have fought for diversity and inclusion.
 Then we can work to amplify their voices in an effort to create change.

 Use our skills to deliver powerful messages that change public opinion.

 WHY IT MATTERS

 Because progress has not been fast enough and on the heels of our current racial divide, stands the next generation ready to go off to school, then college.
 We cannot lose another generation to the ignorance of its parents, grandparents and great grandparents.
 It’s time 4Change.

 “My parents told me in the very beginning as a young child when I raised the question about segregation and racial discrimination, they told me not to get in the way, not to get in trouble, not to make any noise.”

 U.S Congressman John Lewis, Civil Rights Atlanta Icon